 iv) GT/2 consumer warrant

 (e) Housing Details

 i) meter housing details (type, size etc)

 ii) hazardous area classification and drawing

 iii) records of any outstanding issues with

 housing/consumer equipment.

-iv) declaration to the GT concerning suitability of the housing
+the housing

-v) details of status of the ownership of the housing and responsibility for maintenance
+v) details of status of the ownership of the housing

 vi) agreements relating to housing.

 (f) Maintenance Records

-i) record of any consumer complaints (excluding personal data)
+i) record of any consumer complaints (excluding

+personal data)

 ii) description of any technical complaint

-iii) record of all maintenance visits (date, type of visit, outcome).
+iii) record of all maintenance visits (date, type of visit, outcome)

 iv) record of rectification work undertaken.
-MEM MEM C1; C2; C3; C4
+MEM MEM C1 · C2 · C3 · C4

 v) maintenance results sheets.
+IVILIVI IVILIVI 01, 02, 03, 04

 vi) record of results of functional checks.

 vii) site husbandry form(s).

-viii) details of any planned rectification works which are outstanding or confirmation that no rectification works are outstanding.
+viii) details of any planned rectification works which

+are outstanding or confirmation that no rectification

+works are outstanding.

 (g) Pressure Systems Safety Regulations (PSSR) Records

 i) written schemes of examination.

 ii) PSSR Drawing.

-iii) record of any PSSR visits (date, type of visit, outcome).
+iii) record of any PSSR visits (date, type of visit,

+outcome).
 MEM C4

 iv) PSSR inspection sheets

 v) record of all PSSR failings, and status.

 vi) all Information held by PSSR competent body.

 vii) VS02 inspection reports.

-(h) Modifications and Repairs
+(h) Modifications and Repairs MEM C4

-i) records of all modifications and repairs, including all GL/5 paperwork.
-MEM C4
+all GL/5 paperwork.
+IVIEIVI CŦ

 21.2 Commercial Data

-21.2.1 For meter installations using above 732 MWh, the MEM shall calculate the volume conversion factor for the meter installation in accordance with the requirements of The Gas (Calculation of Thermal Force) Regulations as amonded, and provide this MEM C3; C4
+21.2.1 For meter installations using above 732 MWh,

+the MEM shall calculate the volume conversion factor

+requirements of The Gas (Calculation of Thermal MEM C3; C4

-Energy) Regulations, as amended, and provide this information to the Gas Supplier.
+Energy) Regulations, as amended, and provide this

+information to the Gas Supplier.

 21.2.2 Where a meter installation belonging to one

-party is replaced, all appropriate information consistent with the RGMA Baseline shall be communicated by the MEM carrying out the replacement and conform with the industry standard methods of communications.
-From 8 November 2021, the MEM is required to notify the CDSP of an update MEM C1; C2; C3; C4
+consistent with the RGMA Baseline shall be

+communicated by the MEM carrying out the

+replacement and conform with the industry standard MEM C1.
+C2.
+C3.
+CA

+methods of communications.
+From 8 November 2021, 1412141 51, 52, 53, 54

+the MEM is required to notify the CDSP of an update

-to the Meter Technical Details and/or the MAP Identity (MAP ID) of a Metering Asset.
-This data is to be communicated to the CDSP, via either recognised 79
+(MAP ID) of a Metering Asset This data is to be

+communicated to the CDSP, via either recognised

+· · · · · · · · · · · · · · · · · · · 79